ObsessiveCompulsiveAudiophile/code-breaking-games-optimal-solver/README.md

 # code-breaking-games-optimal-solver
 # serkan gur 2025

-An even faster C++ classical Mastermind game optimal solver that uses a highly optimized recursive DFS algorithm to find the strategy with the lowest possible average number of moves (4.34028).
-Code can also be easily customized for different combinations of code breaking games other than 4 digits of 6 colors [4,6]
+An ultra fast C++ Mastermind game optimal solution tree generator that uses a highly optimized recursive DFS algorithm to find the strategy with the lowest possible average number of moves (4.34028).
+Capable of solving any other combination and starting a game from any level!

 Some features: